CLASSIFICATION NO. 177

 - Coordinates with other regional animal services providers to ensure seamless disaster planning and response activities, and day to day operational coordination and cooperation.

 REQUIRED KNOWLEDGE AND SKILLS

-Thorough knowledge of: Principles, methods and techniques of effective administration, including public relations, personnel utilization and administration, budgeting, accounting and office management; animal regulations, laws, ordinances, policies, procedures and operations; principles and practices of supervision, training and personnel management; principles and practices of the care and behavior of animals; methods, principles, techniques, materials and equipment used in providing animal services; record keeping and database management techniques.
+Thorough knowledge of: Principles, methods and techniques of effective administration, including personnel utilization and administration, budgeting, accounting and office management; principles and techniques of public and media relations; animal regulations, laws, ordinances, policies, procedures and operations; principles and practices of supervision, training and personnel management; principles and practices of the care, health, training and behavior of animals; methods, principles, techniques, materials and equipment used in providing animal services; record keeping and database management techniques; donor development and retention.

-Skill to: Interpret and enforce dog control laws; evaluate program requirements and initiate program management decisions; plan, supervise and evaluate the work of assigned staff; track and maintain statistics regarding service calls/investigations and dog licenses; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County; establish and maintain effective working relationships with County divisions, law enforcement agencies, civic and community organizations, veterinarians and the public; communicate effectively, both orally and in writing; compile and analyze data and develop recommendations.
+Skill to: Interpret and enforce dog control laws; manage professional services contracts; evaluate program requirements and initiate program management decisions; plan, supervise and evaluate the work of assigned staff; track and maintain statistics regarding service calls/investigations and dog licenses; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County; establish and maintain effective working relationships with County divisions, law enforcement agencies, civic and community organizations, veterinarians and the public; maintain an active volunteer program; communicate effectively, both orally and in writing; compile and analyze data and develop recommendations.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.

 MINIMUM RECRUITING STANDARDS

 Any satisfactory combination of experience and training that demonstrates possession of the required knowledge and skills.